isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 # CGIAR Engagement in Fisheries Sector
 <br>

 Fisheries and Aquaculture have long been areas of significant interest for the CGIAR, with a history of many multi-center initiatives being focused on this topic.
-In 2003, the Challenge Program on Water and Food was launched, encompassing Aquatic Ecosystems and Fisheries as one of its main thematic areas.
-This program ran for 10 years, focusing on the intersection of water, food, and aquatic systems.
+In 2003, the Challenge Program on Water and Food was launched, encompassing Aquatic Ecosystems and Fisheries as one of its main thematic areas, for which WorldFish was the leading center.
+This program ran for 10 years, and it aimed at improving water productivity in nine Basins, including the Indo-Gangetic one.

 The CGIAR Research Program on Aquatic Agricultural Systems (AAS) was established from 2011 to 2016, emphasizing the importance of involving local stakeholders in research activities to ensure lasting results within the "Research in Development" framework (Douthwaite et al. 2015).
 Similarly, from 2012 to 2016, these subjects were encompassed within the Livestock and Fish CGIAR Research Program (CRP), which helped give increased attention to value-chain development.
 However, in order to furhter prioritize research in this field, a follow-up research program called Fish Agri-Food Systems (FISH) was established and operated from 2017 to 2021, being jointly led by WorldFish and the International Water Management Institute (IWMI). <br>